mariojuli/azonoAudio/README.md

 # hearIt
-Hifi processing for hearing impaired listeners on
+Hifi processing for hearing impaired listeners

 hearIt is a VST plugin with the aim to process music or speech in a way that hearing impaired listeners will hear more details and understand speech better.